 blend this with a pastry blender or two knives.

 You're putting too much shortening in the biscuits, and/or you're letting them rise too much while making them.
 Probably too much shortening.
 Cut back, and also, a little tip we found out, keep your flour in the freezer, so it will be cold while making the biscuits, then they don't rise so much ahead of time.
-We buy flour in bulk when we found this out.
-And kept it in the freezer.

 Take all of the above suggestions into consideration and use Canola oil.
 Healthier for you.
 I make mine in a 9X12 pan anymore cause I am lazier as I get older.
 Can cut them to "your" size.
 I call them pan biscuits.
 As long as they get eaten. :-)